 The Public Engagement Forum first met in May 2018, and meets every two months.
 The Forum is action-focused and is leading the University's efforts to embed our already excellent public engagement activity in all that we do.

 The Forum aims to

-- develop a University Public Engagement Action Plan that states our vision and sets out the ways in which we support engagement with our community
+- Implement and raise awareness of our Public Engagement Strategy that states our vision and sets out the ways in which we support engagement in our University community